Press Accreditation

 Music Series

-Evolving from the Chicago Latino Music Festival, the ILCC has added a number of concerts and dance recitals to its yearlong calendar.
-Groups like “Los Van Van” and Avant Gard Peruvian Artist Pascuala Ilabaca, as well as Grammy Award Winning Alex Cuba have performed as part of its year-round music series.
-This program will be a mainstay in 2023 and we will be adding many exciting acts throughout the year.
+Evolving from the Chicago Latino Music Festival, the ILCC has added a number of concerts and dance recitals to its year long calendar demonstrating an audience interest in varied musical genres from Latin America and Spain.
+Groups like “Los Van Van” and Avant Garde Peruvian Artist Pascuala Ilabaca, as well as Grammy Award winning Alex Cuba have performed as part of its year-round music series.
+This program will be a mainstay to the ILCC and we will be adding many exciting acts each year going forward.
 Plenty to keep track of at the ILCC!
+Visit this website often to keep up on all we have to offer!

 Contact our Press Office using the form below: